 If the images occupy most of the advertisement, then you should put branded elements on the right.
 This proposal is due to the hypothesis of the distribution and balance of activity of the cerebral hemispheres.
 If the image is large, then people will begin to process the ad primarily in the right hemisphere, while the left will be less activated.”

-At the end of the day, it’s up to each brand to decide whether print advertising is the right move for them.
-There is a lot that success will depend on, from the industry and niche the brand inhabits to their budget and target audience.
+At the end of the day, it’s up to each brand to decide whether print advertizing is the right move for them.
+A great deal of your success will depend on the industry and niche your brand inhabits, your budget, and your target audience.
 But, as the marketing experts have shown, print isn’t completely dead.